Stuyk/altv-typescript/README.md

 -   Easily expandable resource directory.
 -   [altv-pkg](https://github.com/Stuyk/altv-pkg) support for auto-downloading alt:V Server Binaries.
 -   Prettier Configuration for code formatting.
+-   Tried and tested and used by the Athena Framework for over 1 year.

 # Installation